Skip to content

 Each panel type in the equipment library defines:

-- Max Wattage — Power consumption at full white
+• Max Wattage — Nameplate peak power draw at full white

 Half Panels